Top 10 Attractions in Siam

 The Human Body Museum in Siam Square is a weird and amazing exhibition of 14 dissected human bodies from Japan.
 Some might think this is a really creepy idea but there is always a small audience who quite like to be freaked out by morbid things whilst on holiday.
 In some ways it is a little disturbing.
 But as this display is located inside the Faculty of Dentistry building at the medical university of Chulalongkorn, it also makes sense as an educational exhibit.
 Once you get over the uneasy feeling that comes with knowing that these are the bodies of real people, you can start looking at the exhibition parts with great interest.
 It's amazing to know that we are all living our little lives with these amazingly complex structures within us, but never could look at it this detail before.
 Read More...

-- Opening Hours: Tuesday to Sunday 10 am to 6 pm (last admission 5.30 pm), closed on Monday and national Holiday
+- Open: Tuesday to Sunday 10 am to 6 pm (last admission 5.30 pm), closed on Monday and national Holiday

 - Location: 9th floor of the Dentistry Faculty Building of Chulalongkorn University.